 Important is not only what is made visible, but also for what purpose.
 What is one trying to achieve with transparency in finance?
 For most regulators and mainstream economists, transparency is a tool to bring greater efficiency and stability to financial markets.
 In contrast, for social justice advocates openness and visibility is a way to expose and counter financial practices which enable tax evasion, undue executive remuneration, money laundering, and other morally dubious conduct.
 For democracy promoters, transparency is an instrument that enables greater public participation and control in financial governance.
 For environmentalists, transparency is a means to identify and where necessary correct the ecological impacts of financial activities.
 So while many people want more transparency in financial markets, they want it for different reasons.
-Indeed, different kinds of transparency an object of considerable political struggle.
+Indeed, different kinds of transparency will serve different goals and benefit different constituencies.
+This makes transparency an object of considerable political struggle.